rl1987/trickster.dev/tricksterblog/content/post/scraping-yahoo-finance-with-python.md

 `https://finance.yahoo.com/quote/`.

-The entire Python script that reads tickers from a text file and scrapes the summary table would be like this:
+The entire Python script that reads tickers from a text file and scrapes the summary table for each of them would be like this:

 ```python
 #!/usr/bin/python3